 Johnny Depp: Overspending

 Perhaps it’s no surprise, then, that Depp has recently run into financial problems.
-Variety reported in January that, according to Depp’s ex-managers, the actor has spent himself nearly to the point of financial ruin.
+Rolling Stone and Variety have recently reported that the actor has spent himself nearly to the point of financial ruin.
 How?
 By putting up $3 million to shoot journalist Hunter S. Thompson’s ashes from a cannon, apparently, and spending $30,000 on wine each month, among many other lavish pursuits.

 Michael Jackson: Overspending and Legal Debt

 How did it happen?
-Jackson ate away at his fortune with real estate spending — including a reported $14.6 for Neverland Ranch — and funding $65 million worth of art projects.
+Jackson ate away at his fortune with real estate spending — including millions for Neverland Ranch — and funding $65 million worth of art projects.
 Ongoing legal fees to combat the scandal over his child molestation charges in 2005 also took a toll on his finances, totaling $20 million, according to Celebrity Net Worth.